ultimate271/notes/martin/storm02Jaime01.md

 "A heartless wench.
 Crows need to eat as well.
 Stay to the river and leave the dead alone, woman."

+### They land and inspect the women to determine them prostitutes, traitors by servicing the men of Stark
 They landed upstream of where the great oak leaned out over the water.
 As Brienne lowered the sail, Jaime climbed out, clumsy in his chains.
 The Red Fork filled his boots and soaked through the ragged breeches.
 Laughing, he dropped